vishwjit22154/CVGenerator/README.md

 # AI Cover Letter Generator 🚀

-A sophisticated full-stack application that generates personalized cover letters using AI (Claude & ChatGPT APIs).
+A full-stack application that generates personalized cover letters using AI (Claude & ChatGPT APIs).
 Built with FastAPI, React, and modern web technologies.

-## ✨ Super Simple - Just 2 Inputs!
+## ✨ Simple 2-Input Interface

-No complex forms to fill!
-Just paste your resume and the job posting - AI extracts everything automatically and generates a perfect cover letter in seconds.
+Paste your resume and job posting - AI extracts company name, job title, and your details automatically to generate a professional cover letter.

 ## 🌟 Features